citrix/terraform-provider-citrix/docs/resources/delivery_group.md

 ~> **Please Note** If `restricted_access_users` attribute is omitted or set to `null`, all authenticated users will have access to this Desktop.
 If attribute is specified as an empty object i.e. `{}`, then no user will have access to the desktop because `allow_list` and `block_list` will be set as empty sets by default.

 ~> **Please Note** For Remote PC Delivery Groups desktops, `restricted_access_users` has to be set. (see [below for nested schema](#nestedatt--desktops--restricted_access_users))

+Read-Only:

+- `id` (String) GUID identifier of the desktop.

+~> **Please Note** When ID of the desktop shows up as `Known after apply` in plan, it means that the desktop will be recreated when applied.
+Recreating desktop will result in a new `EntitlementPolicyRuleUid` being generated for the desktop, which could prevent disconnected sessions to the previous desktop from being resumed.

 <a id="nestedatt--desktops--restricted_access_users"></a>
 ### Nested Schema for `desktops.restricted_access_users`